GandhiCloudLab/envizi-learning-journey-blog/readme.md

 <img src="images/06-load-account-data14.png">

-The record should be saved successfuly.
+The record should be saved successfully.

 For the detailed explanations refer the documentation https://community.ibm.com/community/user/envirintel/blogs/jeya-gandhi-rajan-m1/2023/04/04/create-orghierarchy-and-load-data-in-envizi-via-ui